Fintech Software Integration Services: Connect, Comply, and Scale Your Financial Stack

 Payment gateway integration provides a convenient means of transaction processing.
 Integrating fintech platforms with such processors as Stripe, Razorpay, Adyen, and PayU ensures secure transaction handling via key components, including PCI DSS compliance, tokenization, 3D Secure, webhook-based payments, fraud detection APIs, and chargeback management.

-3. Open Banking and Fintech API Integration
+3. Open Banking API Integration

 Integration with open banking is aimed at providing a secure exchange of financial data using standardized APIs in accordance with PSD2, OBIE, or RBI Account Aggregator regulations.
 Fintech API integration includes such processes as OAuth 2.0, consent management systems, account aggregation, and PIS integration.